krystianbeduch/password-manager/README.md

 > [!NOTE]
 > Password and port is set during installation

 - Create a new database using the following SQL command (you can use psql or graphical client `pgAdmin`).
-The name of the base is arbitrary
+The name of the base is arbitrary:
 ```sql
 CREATE DATABASE password_manger;
 ```